samir-alsayad/gated-agent-protocol/README.md

 ### 3. Verification State Machine
 A rigid graph of checkpoints (LOCKED -> PENDING -> APPROVED).
 Authority is never assumed; it is granted via explicit user gates.

+### 4. Configurable Execution Gates
+Each Session and Project defines its own specific execution gates, where the supervisor must approve the agent's work to allow it to proceed.
+With GAP, you set the checkpoints *before* you send the agent off.

 ---